 Analyssa Tallas is from Los Angeles, California.
 She graduated from Stanislaus State

-University in 2017 with a Bachelor of Arts in Biological Sciences and a minor in Psychology.
+University in 2017 with a B.A. in Biological Sciences and a minor in Psychology.
+While

-While at Stanislaus State, Analyssa was a member and captain of the NCAA Division
+at Stanislaus State, Analyssa was a member and captain of the NCAA Division II Women’s

-II Women’s Tennis Team, an initiated member of the national honor society Phi Kappa
+Tennis Team, an initiated member of the national honor society Phi Kappa Phi, and

 at Jessica’s House, where she facilitated grief support groups for families affected